 So, what do you think?

-We intend to cover the entire Kenai Fjords NP experience, walk the waterfront park, maybe hike a trail or two and possibly add one more excursion.
 How about you?
 Which of these activities would you choose?
 Leave us a comment to let us know!